School Expedition Kenya

 The itinerary follows a tried and tested plan of spending time with the NGO Moving Mountains on a project or programme which is determined by the charity according to its long term aims and objectives.

-The itinerary then moves to Mt Kenya for a four day guided trek to Point Lenana, followed by an overland safari for a few days and then some more overland travel to either the coast or the Rift Valley, ending up back in Nairobi for departure home.
-The whole Kenya school adventure amounts to a month away, which includes travel days.
-However some of our schools prefer to adjust this to three weeks, and of course we can adapt the itinerary to fit in with specific preferences.
+The itinerary then moves to Mt Kenya for a five day / four night guided trek to Point Lenana, followed by an overland safari for a few days and then some more overland travel on our safari to one of Kenya's Conservancies, National Parks and / or Reserves and the Rift Valley, ending up back in Nairobi for departure home.
+The whole Kenya school adventure amounts to three weeks away, however some of our schools prefer to adjust this to longer or even shorter trips, and of course we can adapt the itinerary to fit in with specific preferences.

 Here's a video from one of our Canadian groups filmed by our good friend and film maker Elia Saikaly showing a little of what they did during their Kenya school adventure: